Meaning of the name Light from the South Moves: 56

 Level Medium

-Bassai Sho is also made by Yasutsune Itosu, but is far away to reach the importance or prominence of Bassai Dai.
-The little version of Bassai (Sho has the meaning little) is shorter and includes techniques for the close combat.
-Many techniques targeting to the joints of the arms and the legs.
-Also it includes a very dynamic throwing technique.
-Though it is an advanced Kata, Bassai Sho is seldom done.
-Whether in the Shotokan style nor in the Shito-Ryu the Kata reach a similar meaning of their big sister Bassai Dai.
+Bassai Sho is also a work by Yasutsune Itosu, but it doesn't nearly achieve the prominence of Bassai Dai.
+The smaller version of Bassai (sho means small) is shorter and contains techniques for fighting in close proximity to the opponent.
+Many techniques target the joints of the arms and legs.
+It also contains some very dynamic throwing techniques.
+Although it is certainly a high-level Kata, it is rarely practiced.
+Neither in Shotokan nor in Shito-ryu has it achieved the same level of importance as its big sister, Bassai Dai.

 Meaning of the name Breackthrough the Fortress Moves: 58